Mike Ayres – Senior Manager

 It is fair to say that the economic outlook for the UK for the next few years is at best uncertain.
-With new trade agreements to be proposed and others re-negotiated with the major powers and developing economies, maintaining and fostering future growth will be a growing priority.
+With new trade agreements to be proposed and others re-negotiated with the major powers and developing economies, maintaining and fostering future growth will continue to be a priority.

 Why don’t we all just give up?

-On that note of positivity, it would be important for the country not to rest on its laurels and continue looking for ways to grow.
-One such option would be to set up special economic zones around the industries in which the UK has a comparative advantage.
+On these notes of positivity, it would be important for the country not to rest on its laurels and to continue looking for ways to grow.
+One such option would be to set up Special Economic Zones (SEZ) around the industries in which the UK has a comparative advantage.

 What is a special economic zone?

 It is well publicised that the services industry contributes nearly 80% of the UK’s GDP.
-Of this sector, financial services is ‘head-and-shoulders’ above the rest employing over 7% of the UK workforce.
-It produces about 12% of economic output, contributing £66bn in taxes and generating a trade surplus of £72bn.
+Of this sector, financial services firms are employing over 3.1% of the UK workforce, producing 6.9% of economic output, contributing £29bn in taxes and generating a trade surplus of £44bn.

-Since 2007, it is estimated that around £100bn (more than any other) of direct foreign investments have been made in the financial sector.
+In 2017 it is estimated that around £385m of a total £1.3bn of direct foreign investments were made in the financial sector.
 It would therefore make sense for the ‘golden egg’ of the economy to be shielded from the inevitable period of uncertainty which lies in wait.

 How would a special economic zone work for the financial sector?

-One proactive response could be to set up (or just the announcement of the intention to set up) a special economic zone for the financial services industry.
+One proactive response could be to set up (or just the announcement of the intention to set up) a Special Economic Zone for the financial services industry.
 The policies could be arranged in such a way that shows companies, that long term investment into the sector would be beneficial to their bottom line irrespective of the political climate.
-Goldman Sachs has recently announced plans to close the London operations of its hedge fund GSIP, and while they have said it is not in response to Brexit, other financial institutions are said to be reviewing their UK operations with moves to Dublin and Frankfurt being mooted as possible destinations.

-One place where the use of special economic zones are particularly popular is China.
-While the growth of the country could be attributed to a number of factors, special economic zones would undoubtedly have contributed to an average annualised rate of 9.76% since 1989.
+One place where the use of Special Economic Zones are particularly popular is China.
+While the growth of the country could be attributed to a number of factors, Special Economic Zones would undoubtedly have contributed to an average annualised rate of around 10% since 1989.

 Having said that, the positives of such a policy if managed carefully with the right legislative oversight would more than outweigh the costs, and would be a timely reminder to the global economy that Britain is indeed open for business.